BACK TO DIRECTIVES

 Failures should be isolated.

-When a single violation can compromise unrelated parts of a system, resilience is low.
-Containment limits blast radius and preserves overall function.
+When a single violation compromises unrelated parts of a system, resilience is low.
+Containment limits the blast radius and preserves overall function.

 A disciplined system fails locally, not globally.